FlexTape13/flextape13.github.io/tutorial.md

 ## References

-Bush, K., & Bradford, P. A. (2016). β-Lactams and β-Lactamase Inhibitors: An Overview.
-Cold Spring Harb Perspect Med, 6(8). https://doi.org/10.1101/cshperspect.a025247
+Bush, K., & Bradford, P. A. (2016). β-Lactams and β-lactamase inhibitors: An overview. *Cold Spring Harbor Perspectives in Medicine, 6*(8), a025247. https://doi.org/10.1101/cshperspect.a025247

 Centers for Disease Control and Prevention.
-(2024).
-Staphylococcus aureus Basics. https://www.cdc.gov/staphylococcus-aureus/about/index.html
+(2024). *Staphylococcus aureus basics*. https://www.cdc.gov/staphylococcus-aureus/about/index.html

-Menezes, M. N. d., de Marco, B. A., Fiorentino, F. A. M., Zimmermann, A., Kogawa, A. C., & Salgado, H. R. N. (2019).
-Flucloxacillin: A Review of Characteristics, Properties and Analytical Methods.
-Critical Reviews in Analytical Chemistry, 49(1), 67-77. https://doi.org/10.1080/10408347.2018.1468728
+Menezes, M. N. D., de Marco, B. A., Fiorentino, F. A. M., Zimmermann, A., Kogawa, A. C., & Salgado, H. R. N. (2019).
+Flucloxacillin: A review of characteristics, properties and analytical methods. *Critical Reviews in Analytical Chemistry, 49*(1), 67–77. https://doi.org/10.1080/10408347.2018.1468728

 Mergenhagen, K. A., & Borton, A. R. (2014).
-Vancomycin Nephrotoxicity:A Review.
-Journal of Pharmacy Practice, 27(6), 545-553. https://doi.org/10.1177/0897190014546114
+Vancomycin nephrotoxicity: A review. *Journal of Pharmacy Practice, 27*(6), 545–553. https://doi.org/10.1177/0897190014546114

 Nagarajan, R. (1991).
-Antibacterial activities and modes of action of vancomycin and related glycopeptides.
-Antimicrobial Agents and chemotherapy, 35(4), 605-609.
+Antibacterial activities and modes of action of vancomycin and related glycopeptides. *Antimicrobial Agents and Chemotherapy, 35*(4), 605–609.